What Is ETL And How the ETL process works?

 - Update Modification: Many ETL tools or databases have a mechanism where the system notifies you when the record or the data has been changed.
 Such mechanisms support data replication and help to remove it in the next process further.

 The next step is followed by Data transformation.
-Well, this is the process where all the data collected and sorted out are then transformed since each of them is raw and cannot be fed to the Warehouse without converting them to their desired format.
-A specific set of rules or codes are followed to transform the data into a single readable format.
+This is the process where all the data collected is suitably formatted before being stored in the data warehouse.
+A specific set of rules or codes are typically followed to transform the data into a single readable format.
 Some of the steps to carry out the transformation of Data are explained below.

 - Basic Transformation Process: This is the very basic Process of ETL that is carried out.
 Here the data is extracted, transformed, and then loaded in the Warehouse for further usage.
 Nothing new here, just the process system is aware of.

-- Cleaning: Mapping NULL to 0 or “Male” to “M” and “Female” to “F,” date format consistency, etc.
+- Cleaning: Mapping of NULLs to 0 or “Male” to “M” and “Female” to “F,” date format consistency, etc.

-- Filtering: Selective numbers of rows and columns are chosen as required for further analysis.
+- Filtering: Only selective numbers of rows and columns are chosen as required for further analysis.

-- Deduplication: Identification and removal of any duplicate words.
+- Deduplication: Identification and removal of any duplicate records.

 - Derivation: Using your data to derive new value from existing data.